Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi/README.md

 2. Sign-in using the button on top-right.
 3. Click on the "Get my tasks" button to access your todo list.

-> :information_source:
-> Did the sample not work for you as expected?
-Did you encounter issues trying this sample?
+> :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../issues) page.

+> :information_source: Consider taking a moment to [share your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUMVk5MkZLNEdEV1MwRzVOWDZDVjdEQ01NSiQlQCN0PWcu)

 ## Debugging the sample